danahartweg/flutter_bloc_list_manager/README.md

 ### ItemSourceState

 You are free to manage your source bloc however you see fit.
-The only requirement in order to instantiate a `ListManager` is that one of the states of your source bloc must implement `ItemSourceState` so the package internals know when source items are actually flowing through your source bloc.
+The only requirement in order to instantiate a `ListManager` is that one of the states of your source bloc must implement `ItemSourceState`.
+This allows blocs in this package to know when source items are actually flowing through your source bloc.

 _Example_
 ```dart